The Danger of Information Control

 A deceptive means of minimizing or discouraging access to outside information.
 The compartmentalization of information into "insider" and "outsider" doctrines, and the encouraging of insiders to spy on each other to monitor the possible intrusion of outside information.
 Extensive use of insider-generated information and propaganda is also very common.

 Information control is a deceptive action used all around us.
-Families shelter their kids from "harmful" information, religions forbid access to non-religious doctrine, and biased new outlets create an "insider vs outsider" mentality and discourage viewers from understanding the other side.
+Families shelter their kids from valuable information, religions forbid access to other religious or non-religious doctrine, and biased new outlets create an "insider vs outsider" mentality and discourage viewers from watching other networks and understanding the other side.

 This is incredibly dangerous, because it prevents us from learning and growing.
 It allows manipulative people to control what we can and cannot accept as truth, and these same manipulative people will use personal information against you as well as gaslighting to make you doubt your own memory.

 It is through information control that we create ignorance, and it is ignorance that makes us codependent and unable to mature and grow.
-Like thought control, the motive for information control is power, because the more information that is controlled, the easier it is to control the thoughts and actions of the followers.
+The motive for information control is power, because the more information that is controlled, the easier it is to manipulate the thoughts and actions of the followers.

 The Power of Information Control

-In most cases of information control, there is someone or a group that decides what information is good and what information is bad.
+In most cases of information control, there is someone or a group that decides what information is good and what is bad.
 The good information becomes the "inside" information, and the bad information becomes "outside" information.
-Not only is everyone given access to the inside information, but they are constantly encouraged to study or even memorize this information and apply is directly to their everyday life.
+Not only is everyone given access to the inside information, but they are constantly encouraged to study or even memorize this information and apply it directly to their everyday life.
 Outside information is not just seen as bad, but it is absolutely prohibited from entering the inside realm.
 It is simply seen as poison.

 When children are young, their brains are like sponges constantly absorbing information.
-Sadly, through these types of actions, children learn how to be deceptive themselves and begin using similar methods with their friends, because if mommy and daddy are doing it, then it must be okay.
+Sadly, through these types of actions by the parents, children learn how to be deceptive themselves and begin using similar methods with their friends, because if mommy and daddy are doing it, then it must be okay.

 In many religions, information control is vital for sustainability.
 The use of a holy book, especially, is the cornerstone, and all good information comes directly from that source.
-Anything outside of that holy book is deemed evil or heretical, so it is obvious that clear insider and outsider lines are drawn.
+Anything outside of that holy book is deemed evil, heretical, or at least questionable, so it is obvious that clear insider and outsider lines are drawn.

 In the three major monotheistic religions, Judaism, Christianity, and Islam, members are discouraged to explore religious information outside of their own.
 Accountability systems are put in place to keep eyes on each other to make sure no one is stepping outside of the acceptable box.
 When someone "falls", they are immediately brought in for a reminder of how the information saves them and that they need to learn how to trust in it more and more.

-News outlets frequently lie or twist their words to pander to very particular groups.
+News outlets frequently lie or twist their words to pander to certain groups.
 In media, Fox News feeds a very particular narrative for conservatives, and they distort information in order to keep their followers fearful.
 Those very followers then spread this deceitful information all over social media.
-MSNBC, similarly, feeds a very specific narrative for liberals, and they twist news stories to fit their agenda and feed their followers this information.
+MSNBC, similarly, feeds a very specific narrative for liberals, and they twist news stories to fit their agenda and feed their followers information that enrages and scares.
 When information control is used in the news, the same story can be reported two completely different ways, feed two completely different crowds, and be used to spread two completely different messages.

 It is also quite interesting how often the news uses religious information to manipulate stories.
-Jesus is often quoted on all sides of the political isle, and each news outlet is cherry picking Bible verses to support their narrative and feed information to their audience.
+Jesus is often quoted on all sides of the political isle, and each news outlet cherry picks Bible verses that support their narrative and feed information to their audience accordingly.